-The definition of full-time study for Student Allowances and Student Loans purposes is:
+The definition of full-time study for Student

 - (a) 0.8 EFTS or more for full-time/full-year study; - (b) 0.4 EFTS or more for full-time/part-year study (first or second semester).

 If a student intends receiving a student allowance or the living portion of the student loan, his or her study must equate to (a) or (b) above.